Ronnie Spector, ’60s icon who sang ‘Be My Baby,’ dies at 78

 The group’s debut album, “Presenting the Fabulous Ronettes Featuring Veronica,” was released in 1964.
 Five of its 12 tracks had made it to the U.S. Billboard charts.

 After touring Germany in 1967, the Ronettes broke up.
-Spector married Ronnie in 1968, then she said he kept her locked in their Beverly Hills mansion.
+Spector married Phil Spector in 1968, then said he kept her locked in their Beverly Hills mansion.
 Her 1990 autobiography “Be My Baby: How I Survived Mascara, Miniskirts And Madness” tells an unhappy story of abuse.
 The couple divorced in 1974.
-Phil Spector was sent to prison in 2009 for the murder of actress Lana Clarkson and died in 2021.
+Phil Spector was sent to prison in 2009 for the murder of actress Lana Clarkson and died in 2020.

 Ronnie Spector’s influence was felt far and wide.
 Brian Wilson became obsessed with “Be My Baby” and Billy Joel wrote “Say Goodbye to Hollywood” in Spector’s honor.
 Amy Winehouse frequently cited Spector as an idol.